 The Contour tool allows you to hide a portion of an image layer by removing any unwanted cut lines.
-You can use this feature in Design Space for PC, Mac and iOS devices.
-The detailed steps are given below to use the Contour function.
+Follow the detailed steps below to use the Contour function.

 Step 1 - You will need to ungroup an image first if it has multiple layers.

-- PC/Mac - Select the image and then click Ungroup at the top of the Layers panel.
+- Windows/Mac - Select the image and then click Ungroup at the top of the Layers panel.

-- iOS - Select the image and then click Ungroup in the Actions menu.
+- iOS/Android - Select the image and then click Ungroup in the Actions menu.

 Step 2 - Select the layer for which you want to hide cut lines, and then:

-- PC/Mac - Click Contour in the Layers panel.
+- Windows/Mac - Click Contour in the Layers panel.

-- iOS - Select Hide Contour under the Actions menu (you might have to swipe left if on an iPhone).
+- iOS/Android - Select Hide Contour under the Actions menu (you might have to swipe left if on an iPhone).

 Step 3 - The Hide Contour window will appear.